-- 1. The proposed General Education Curriculum has fewer credits than the current General Education Requirements.
-The smaller size of the curriculum affords students more opportunities to pursue other interests, including completing a minor or double major, and eases constraints on students in professional programs and majors with intensive credit requirements - 2.
-Proposed requirements foster integration of academic knowledge and competencies across the undergraduate experience, in contrast to the additive, discipline-silo nature of general education requirements promoted by the current curriculum. - 3.
-The proposed General Education Curriculum provides an entry experience (Freshman Seminar) for all students entering York with less than 30 transfer credits, enhancing their college preparedness, institutional affiliation, and sense of connection with York faculty and students. - 4.
+- 3. The proposed General Education Curriculum provides an entry experience (First Year Seminar) for all students entering York with fewer than 30 credits, enhancing their college preparedness, institutional affiliation, and sense of connection with York faculty and students.
+This academic seminar will introduce students to interdisciplinary study and academic content.
+It will be an integral part of the Freshman Experience efforts, with linkage to the Freshman Reader project, etc. - 4.
 Keystone courses emphasize interdisciplinary teaching and learning supported by a large body of evidence as an effective form of general education and the use of active learning pedagogies. - 5.
 The capstone experience provides opportunities for students to synthesize prior learning and pursue practical future actions or possibilities in the major. - 6.
 The proposed General Education Curriculum promotes teaching of general education courses by full-time, versus part-time, faculty. - 7.
-Proposed requirements support more straightforward and seamless assessment of student learning outcomes across general education and within the major.
+Proposed requirements support more straightforward and seamless assessment of student learning outcomes across general education and within the major. - 8.
+While it is designed to become a unique signature experience for York College students, the proposed curriculum is being developed in adherence to the national standards of educational excellence and the emerging transfer requirements for CUNY students. - 9.
+The proposed curriculum offers a solid foundation in integrated knowledge particularly useful to professional programs and is flexible enough to accommodate specific demands of disciplines and professions.